zkat/talks/2015-11-nodefest/slides.md

 described.
 Keep an eye out in the coming year for news.
 If you have thoughts about this in particular, please find me.
 I'd love to hear them.

-### Orgs
+### Organizations

 <teens and orcs - http:/info.npmjs.com/test-orgs>

-Soon, npm is releasing one of its newest products: Orgs.
+Soon, npm is releasing one of its newest products: Organizations.

-You can think of Orgs as something between private modules and npm Onsite.
-The general idea is that you can create an "Org" user.
-This user, unlike regular users, is able to manage entire teams of people, and grant them read and write access to its packages.
+You can think of organizations as something between private modules and npm Onsite.
+The general idea is that you can create an organization on the registry.
+Organizations, unlike regular users, is able to manage entire teams of people, and grant them read and write access to its packages.

-This is great for small companies and organizations that need a bit more functionality than what private modules provide, but aren't quite ready for something as heavy as Onsite.
-You can think of them as similar to Github orgs, except they won't be available for open source projects for the time being.
+This is great for small companies and organizations that need a bit more functionality than what private modules provide, but aren't quite ready for something self-hosted like Onsite: we still host Organization packages for you on the main registry.
+Private or otherwise.

+### Join the beta!

 The feature is already implemented in the CLI.
 It's also in beta!
-If you're interested in trying it out and helping us test during out beta, check out the link on the slide.
+If you’re interested in trying it out and helping us test during out beta, check out the link on the slide.

 ### Better Windows Support